mxballin/recordkeeping-governance/pages/updates.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---
-# November 17th, 2023
+# November 24th, 2023
 <hr/>

 ## Since We Last Met

 __Things I've Been Working On:__
 * Child Consent in the Creation of Datasets - C3D (Formerly Epistemic Network Analysis mini-project)
-    * 14 November - Full Ethics Committee Review
+    * 20 November - Submitted revised ethics application
 * Information Architecture Design and Reform - IADR
+    * Continued recruiting - scheduling with 2 participants
-    * 17 November - Meeting with Kirsten
+    * Complimentary project with Kirsten - Tracking Tendanya

 __Events, Workshops, and Professional Development Modules:__
 * Professional Development:
-  * Upcoming - 22 & 23 November (7 Hours) - Data Fluency: Introduction to the Unix shell and command line interface
   * Recently completed - 24 October to 9 November (10 hours)- Qualitative Research Methods

 * Conference presentation:
   * 30 November / 1 December - RAILS [https://railsconference.wordpress.com/]

-Total hours to date: 70

 __Currently Reading:__
 * Scott, James C. Seeing like a state: How certain schemes to improve the human condition have failed. yale university Press, 2020.